News & Insights

 Annulment Actions Regarding Arbitral Awards under Turkish Law: Current Developments and Decisions of the Court of Cassation

-Ömer Faruk Yaşar | TRAINEE
+Ömer Faruk Yaşar | JUNIOR ASSOCIATE

 15.02.2024Prof.
 Dr. Cemile Demir Gökyayla | PARTNER